Chart Color Schemes

 Lilli Pilli - Port Hacking - Dolans Bay has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Lilli Pilli - Port Hacking - Dolans Bay's population was 3,369 as of the 2021 Census.
-As of Nov 2025, it is around 3,372, reflecting an increase of 3 people (0.1%) since the Census.
-This change is inferred from ABS estimated resident population of 3,366 in June 2024 and 6 validated new addresses since the Census date.
-The population density ratio is 2,655 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Lilli Pilli - Port Hacking - Dolans Bay's population is around 3,372 as of Feb 2026.
+This reflects an increase of 3 people since the 2021 Census, which reported a population of 3,369 people.
+The change is inferred from ABS data showing an estimated resident population of 3,366 in June 2024 and an additional 6 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,655 persons per square kilometer.
 Overseas migration contributed approximately 79.5% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Considering projected demographic shifts, the area is expected to grow by 458 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 13.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Based on these projections, the area is expected to grow by 458 persons to 2041, reflecting a gain of 13.4% over the 17-year period.

 Frequently Asked Questions - Population